73-year-old woman attempting to go up stairs during Bronx power outage dies after oxygen tank runs out

 Officials say the woman was walking up to the 19th floor with her oxygen tank.
 Her oxygen tank emptied out, and she collapsed, fell down, and later died.

 Several thousand residents remained without power, heat, and running water at Co-Op City on Friday night.

-Crews are working on the transformer, and expect power to be restored around midnight.
+Moments after the power outage, many were trapped in elevators.

+Asia Gray said her daughter was in school when the power went out.
+They eventually left and headed to a relative's place for comfort.

+"It's very hard, you take certain things for granted -- being able to walk into your bedroom and turn the TV on," said Gray.

 MORE NEWS | NY father-to-be killed, brother injured when gender reveal device explodes